 This angered David.
 He challenged his top military generals by offering command of his army to the warrior who could successfully capture the fortified stronghold.
 The Bible says Joab coordinated the sneak attack on the Jebusite city and that a water conduit—tsinnor in Hebrew—factored into the successful conquest (see 2 Samuel 5:8).

 For the past four years, one of Israel’s top archaeologists, Dr. Eilat Mazar—with hands-on help from Herbert W. Armstrong College students—has been digging up ruins left from the ancient City of David.
-Earlier this year, Mazar accidentally discovered an opening to a tunnel dating to the 10th century b.c. while excavating around the top half of the famous Stepped Stone Structure, also known as Area G.
+In 2008, Mazar accidentally discovered an opening to a tunnel dating to the 10th century b.c. while excavating around the top half of the famous Stepped Stone Structure, also known as Area G.

 “The tunnel’s characteristics, date and location testify with high probability that the water tunnel is the one called tsinnor in the story of King David’s conquest of Jerusalem,” said Mazar, who is working on behalf of the Shalem Center and the Ir David Foundation and under the academic auspice of the Institute of Archaeology at the Hebrew University of Jerusalem.